Will-Susi/Electrical_Box_Inspection/README.md

 # Electrical Box Inspection
-This is a single python script that inspects the breaker, fuses, and temperature gauge of a given electrical box example.
-Provided are box examples along with reference images.
+This is a single python script that inspects the breaker, fuses, and temperature gauge of a given electrical box.
+Provided are some examples of this box with various changes in lighting and states.

-The script will both display the outcome in the terminal and display images that coincide with the action the script is performing.
-If you want to see more in depth images of what's happening there are places in the script that can be uncommented.
+The script will display the results it finds in the terminal.
+If you want to see a more in depth process of the program there are places in the script that can be uncommented that show the pictures of the steps.

 ## Setup:
 First make sure you have python installed.